Basic Representations of Genus Zero Nonabelian Hodge Spaces: Basic representations for Painlev e moduli spaces

-To draw the diagrams, we follow the same conventions as in \cite{doucot2021diagrams}: unless otherwise specified the multiplicity of each vertex is 1, negative edges or loops are drawn in dashed lines, and for multiple edges/loops the multiplicity in indicated at their middle.
+To draw the diagrams, we follow the conventions of \cite{doucot2021diagrams}: unless otherwise specified the multiplicity of each vertex is 1, negative edges or loops are drawn in dashed lines, and for multiple edges/loops the multiplicity is indicated at their middle.
+Furthermore, here we use colours to draw the vertices, each colour corresponding to a subset in the partition defined by the short fission tree.